 Review: Classic, much-loved, old-fashioned Hollywood courtship drama features whirlwind romance between a princess and a reporter.
 Winning mix of comedy, chemistry between stars, and on-location photography still enchants starry-eyed romance fans.

-Review: Star-powered romantic comedy about reporter investigating small-town woman notorious for leaving fiancÚs at the altar.
+Review: Star-powered romantic comedy about reporter investigating small-town woman notorious for leaving fiancé at the altar.
 Cynics won't appreciate contrived plot but fans of mainstream romance find much to enjoy.

 Review: One magical night, Jonathan (Cusack) met Sara (Beckinsale).
 He was in love at first sight, but Sara believed in destiny.
 She would choose him, but only if the right things came back to her - a lost cashmere glove, a handwritten note on a five-dollar bill, and a phone number in a first edition book.
-Now after ten years, two fiancÚs, and 3,000 miles between them, Jonathan and Sara have one last chance to find out if what might have been, could still be.
+Now after ten years, they are both engaged and have 3,000 miles between them, Jonathan and Sara have one last chance to find out if what might have been, could still be.
 When love feels like magic, you call it destiny.
 When destiny has a sense of humor, you call it Serendipity.

 Review: Silver-medal sleeper about mismatched figure skating duo training for the Olympics.
 The underdog storyline holds no surprises, but romance fans will give the crackling dialogue, interpersonal chemistry high marks.

 Review: Acclaimed coming-of-age romantic drama about naive college graduate confronting real world.
 Though it's somewhat dated, this still has broad-based, cross-generational appeal for drama fans and romance buffs.
 Great for 60s-era nostalgics.

 Number of Votes: 70